Crawley Down Village C of E School

 Identification of Needs:

 All children have access to a broad and balanced curriculum.
 Teachers have high expectations for every child and lessons are highly differentiated.
 Assessments are used to set targets and potential areas of difficulty are identified and addressed as quickly as possible.
 Some children will, however, require additional support to help them access the curriculum fully.
-In this situation, parents are invited to meet with the class teacher and/or SENCO to discuss any intervention programmes needed to be put in place to best support the child’s needs.
-Parents are encouraged to approach either the class teacher or SENCO if they have any concerns about their child.
+In this situation, parents are invited to meet with the class teacher and/or SENDCo to discuss any intervention programmes needed to be put in place to best support the child’s needs.
+Parents are encouraged to approach either the class teacher or SENDCo if they have any concerns about their child.

-The Class Teachers and SENCO, ensure that provision is fully implemented and these intervention programmes will include quality first teaching, as well as work with support staff using a variety of resources and equipment.
+The Class Teachers and SENDCo, ensure that provision is fully implemented and these intervention programmes will include quality first teaching, as well as work with support staff using a variety of resources and equipment.
 This will involve different approaches including small group work and 1:1 support, either within the classroom setting or by withdrawing the child/children and working in a quiet, undisturbed area.
-The school has staff trained in Speech and Language, Dyslexia, Down’s Syndrome, Diabetes and Mentoring.
+The school has staff trained in Speech and Language, Dyslexia, Down’s Syndrome, Autism, Diabetes and Mentoring.
 Our classrooms cater for all styles of learning and aim to promote independent learners.

 Other Support and Arrangements: